 where hope is drained to lotto-liquor stores.

-A hall of heroes, long remembered: Baylor, West,
+A hall of gloried heroes: Baylor, West,

 and Wilt.
 The Showtime Lakers — greats Kareem